Are you planning a trip down south and looking for the best things to do in Savannah in winter? If so, this guide is for you!

 You will pass by Oglethorpe Square, Ellis Square, and the American Prohibition Museum.

-For food tasting, you will stop by Savannah Bee Company to taste local honey and visit several pubs for seasonal shrimp, pork belly donut sliders, and beverages.
+For the ‘food-tasting’ part of this tour, you will stop by the Savannah Bee Company to taste local honey and visit several pubs for seasonal shrimp, pork belly donut sliders, and beverages.

 The tour is wheelchair and stroller accessible.